 Requirement of Force

 Statutory rape is act of sexual intercourse with a minor.
 Unlike other types of rape or sexual crimes, statutory rape occurs when the minor seemingly consents to sex with the older individual.
 However, do to the minor’s age, they are unable to legally consent.
 Therefore, there is no requirement of force.
 The lack of force, and given “consent”, may often classify the case under a “Romeo and Juliet” law, depending on the state you are being charged in, and both participants’ ages.

 “Romeo and Juliet” Laws

 In the instance in which both participants are under the age of consent, or there is a small age difference between the offender and the minor, the crime is considered a “Romeo and Juliet” case.
 Some states have created a law that designates a different treatment for this case comparted to that of a typical statutory rape case.

 Each “Romeo and Juliet” law varies on the state.
 Some states shift the level of offense from a felony to a misdemeanor.
 Others reduce the punishment to a probation, or a fine.
 The state may also decide not to list you as a registered sex offender.
 The treatments of this particular type of statutory rape vary from state to state, and may not be applicable in the state you are being tried in.

-With over 15 years of criminal defense experience, our attorneys know how to work with you, and build a solid defense against statutory rape charges.
+With 25 years of criminal defense experience, our attorneys know how to work with you, and build a solid defense against statutory rape charges.
 Our professional and dedicated lawyers have represented men and women from these charges, and have even gotten cases dismissed or acquitted.